Teradata/stacki-wiki/wiki/Installation/Quickstart.md

 ### 3. Install the frontend (formerly Step 2)

-Put the ISO in the DVD.
-This can be external, internal, or virtual media.
+Burn the ISO to a DVD.
+Then put the just burned DVD into an external, internal, or virtual DVD drive.

 I proceed with pictures from a VirtualBox install.
 The actions are the same on bare metal or other virtual environments.
 If you can't extrapolate from one platform to the next, are you certain you have chosen the correct career?